ZetaVII/Task-Manager-App/Specification.md

 User selects the “Set Priority” option.

 ### Primary Sequence
-1. System prompts user list of tasks.
-2. The user creates a new task, or selects an existing one.
+1. The user creates a new task, or selects an existing one.
-3. The user clicks on the “Set Priority” button.
+2. The user clicks on the “Set Priority” button.
-4. System prompts user levels of priority.
+3. System prompts user levels of priority.
-5. The user selects a level.
+4. The user enters a priority level.

 ### Primary Postconditions
-* The specified task should be in the proper position (High at the top-most, Med being between High and Low, and Low being at the bottom-most).
+* The specified task should given priority listed.

 ### Non-functional Requirements
  * System prompt messages are presented with a font size between 20 and 24.